Kale-23/Qiime2_Microbiome_Analysis/README.md

    --i-tree tree/unrooted-tree.qza \
    --o-rooted-tree tree/rooted-tree.qza

+#if empress is not installed (learning how to actually use conda and installing qiime2/empress is a pain in the ass, please get empress onto ron)
+pip install empress
+qiime dev refresh-cache

 #adds taxonomic data to tree
-#learning how to actually use conda and installing qiime2/empress is a pain in the ass
-#please get empress onto ron
 qiime empress tree-plot \
    --i-tree tree/rooted-tree.qza \
    --m-feature-metadata-file taxonomy/taxonomy.qza \